-Theorem 4.44.
-If $f: \mathbb{W}^k \longrightarrow \mathbb{W}$, then the following are equivalent:
+Theorem 4.41.
+If $f: \mathbb{B}^k \longrightarrow \mathbb{B}$, then the following are equivalent:

-- (i) the partial function f is computable, - (ii) the partial function f is recursive, - (iii) the partial function f is Turing computable, and - (iv) the partial function f is while computable.
+- (i) the partial function f is computable, - (ii) the partial function f is recursive, and - (iii) the partial function f is Turing computable.

 The confluence of so many different attempts to formalise the notion of computability suggests that the concept that we described is robust and reflects something substantial about the pre-theoretical concept of computation.
 In fact, when defining his Turing machines, Turing had the intention to capture the essence of the nature of computation and describe it formally.